Bowdon, Greater Manchester: Religion

 Bowdon Parish is part of the Archdeaconry of Macclesfield within the Anglican Diocese of Chester.
 The parish covers a number of churches in the south west part of the Greater Manchester conurbation, including: Altrincham St George, Altrincham St John, Ashley, Ashton upon Mersey St Martin, Ashton upon Mersey St Mary Magdalene, Bowdon, Broadheath, Dunham Massey St Margaret, Dunham Massey St Mark, Hale, Oughtrington, Partington and Carrington, Ringway, Sale St Anne, Sale St Paul, Timperley and Warburton.
 The main parish church of St Mary the Virgin can be seen very clearly from the Cheshire Plain.

+Bowdon Vale Methodist Church has had a presence in the area since 1883.

 The registers of baptisms 1628–1964, marriages 1628–1964 and burials 1628–1973 have been deposited at the Cheshire Record Office.